hayorov/helm-gcs/README.md

 **UNMAINTENED**

-This project is not maintened anymore.
-I'm not using Helm anymore.
+This project is not maintened, mostly because I'm not using Helm anymore.
 Please let me know if you want to take over the ownership of it.